| Part 1Band-cut and Band-boost

 frequency shift up or down as expected?
 Now change R1.
 You should discover

-Nothing like an Excel file, "Bandcut_Boost_LCR.xls", to calculate components,
+that the bandwidth changes, but the center frequency doesn’t move.
+FINAL NOTES EXCEL FILENothing like an Excel file, "Bandcut_Boost_LCR.xls", to calculate components,

 bandwidths and play with the numbers.
 Download a copy and modify it anyway